-On this day, new Dogs arrive in The Kennel, Jason Ryles joins forces with Roosters and the 'Ox' parts ways with the Eagles.
+On this day in rugby league history, new Dogs arrive in The Kennel, Jason Ryles joins forces with Roosters and the 'Ox' parts ways with the Eagles.

 Australia's Super League side claims the series over Great Britain with a 37-20 third Test win at Elland Road.

 New Canterbury recruits Ricky Stuart, Bradley Clyde and Darren Smith attend their first training run with the Bulldogs.

 Kangaroos prop Jason Stevens fails in his appeal against a one-match suspension for stomping.
 St George Illawarra forward Jason Ryles is named as his replacement for the second Test.